Engin-Boot/pong-stage-Rajmalbasha/Stage0/settings.md

 When : user toggles between on and off button

-Then : On music if initially is in off position and viceversa
+Then : On music if initially is in off position and same as in opposite situation

 ## Scenario : User wishes to change background theme